MicrosoftDocs/visualstudio-docs/docs/ide/preview-changes.md

 # Preview Changes

-When using various *Quick Actions* or *Refactoring* tools in Visual Studio, it is often possible to preview changes that are going to be made to your project prior to accepting the changes.
+When using various *Quick Actions* or *Refactoring* tools in Visual Studio, it is often possible to preview changes that are going to be made to your project prior to accepting them.
 The **Preview Changes** window is where this is done.
 For example, here is the **Preview Changes** window showing what will be changed during a Rename refactor in a C# project:

 ![Preview Changes](media/previewchanges.png)